Orthogonal-Research-Lab/Proposals/Physical Intelligence mini-grant/README.md

 * 300 - 500 word summary of the project, explicitly addressing why it is topical, foundational and unconventional.

+Topicality: This theory of intelligence is applicable to developmental, percpetual, and cosmological domains.
+Physical Intelligence is flexible enough to operate both as a metaphor and in a more explicit form.

+Foundational: This is a theory that merges the phenomenology and principles of motion with that of connectivity.
+It is these two mechanisms which work together to create a form of intelligence from physical inputs.

+Unconventional: Intelligence is typically defined in terms of vision, learning, or language.
+Even in the area of brainless cognition, where information processing occurs without neuronal communication, the mechanism for collective intelligence is unclear.

 * draft budget with description not exceeding 200 words, including an approximate total cost over the life of the award and explanation of how funds would be spent.

 * Curriculum Vitae for each Principal Investigator, including: 1) education and employment history, 2) list of up to ﬁve previous publications relevant to the proposed research and ﬁve additional representative publications, 3) full publication list.